commands

 Synopsis

-Tests if file or directory exists from the perspective of the SQL Server service account.
+Tests if files or directories are accessible to the SQL Server service account.

 Description